abhi-gowdaa/food-recipes-frontend/README.md

 ---
-The openSearch necessary data provided in the  recipe-backend repo
+The openSearch necessary data files (2 json files)  provided in the  recipe-backend repo

 Backend repository